White Butte, Saskatchewan: Other communities

-In addition to the three towns and one village located in the region, White Butte is home to organized hamlet of Crawford Estates, located between Pilot Butte and White City along Highway 362.
+In addition to the three towns and one rural municipality in the region, Edenwold is a village in Saskatchewan located on Highways 364 and 640.
+Edenwold has the same name as the RM of Edenwold No. 158 that surrounds it.
+White Butte is also home to organized hamlet of Crawford Estates, located between Pilot Butte and White City along Highway 362.
 Other populated localities in the region include Coppersands, Dreghorn, Franksburg, Frankslake, Jameson, Kathrintal Colony, Milaty, Poplar Park, Richardson, Seitzville, and Zehner.

 Demographics

 Government

 Each municipality in White Butte is governed separately by its own respective municipal council.
 This consists of four urban municipalities—the towns of White City, Pilot Butte, and Balgonie as well as the Village of Edenwold—and the RM of Edenwold No. 158.

 Regional planning committee

 The White Butte Regional Planning Committee (WBRPC) was founded in 2008 by the RM of Edenwold No. 158 and the towns of White City, Pilot Butte, and Balgonie.
-Following its inception, the Village of Edenwold, the City of Regina, and the RM of Sherwood No. 159 joined the WBRPC.
+Following its inception, Edenwold, Regina, and the RM of Sherwood No. 159 joined the WBRPC.
 The work of the WBRPC has been linked to the development of a local RCMP detachment in White Butte, various projects related to wastewater and clean water, and partnerships in local emergency response and fire protection.
 In 2018, Pilot Butte, Balgonie, and the RM of Edenwold No. 158 left the WBRPC.